 The operations of the Company require licenses, concessions and permits from various governmental authorities.
 There can be no assurance that the Company will be able to obtain all necessary licenses, concessions and permits that may be required to carry out the exploration and development of its projects.
 The validity of the mining interests held by the Company could be uncertain and may be contested.
 No assurance can be given that applicable governmental authorities will not revoke or significantly alter the conditions of the applicable exploration and mining titles or interests.
 The acquisition and renewal of title to mineral properties is a very detailed and time-consuming process, and the Company's title to its properties may be affected by prior unregistered agreements or transfers, or undetected defects.
-Several of the Company's licenses and permits will need to be renewed, and on renewal the license may cover a smaller area.
-There is a risk that the Company may not have clear title to all its mineral property interests, or that they may be subject to challenge or impugned in the future.
+Several of the Company may not have clear title to all its mineral property interests, or that they may be subject to challenge or impugned in the future.
 Although the Company has attempted to acquire satisfactory title to all of its properties, the risk exists that some titles may be defective or that the necessary conditions for renewal of title may not be met.
 A successful challenge to the Company's title to its properties or the failure to renew such title could result in the Company being unable to operate on its properties as anticipated or being unable to enforce its rights with respect to its properties which could have a material and adverse effect on the Company.